 Please read the attached hypothetical case study and documentation about a student we will call "Anna" that we will use as the basis of this exercise.
-You will consult as a team on this particular case (readings from the MSDE SLD Guide will come in handy).
+You will consult as a team on this particular case (readings from the MSDE SLD Guide and MSDE Accommodations Handbook(sections 7-9) will come in handy).
 Each of you will take the role of one content area classroom high school teacher (you choose).
 Attached you will find information related to her classes: English, U.S. History, Chemistry, Algebra, Guidance Counselor, Health Education and P.E.
 This exercise will have the following components:

-- 1. Completed SETT framework (can be in a table format, matrix format or narrative). - 2.
-Provide a well organized report (or set of mini reports) that you would take with you to a IST committee meeting (i.e., attendance, grades, samples of student work, write up of concerns with student work, behavior, what you have tried, what works doesn't seem to work etc... in your class-this information is provided in the Anna documentation) - 3.
-A plan for implementing strategies and assistive technology tools for this student in each of your content areas (e.g., the content areas each of you have identified hypothetically).
-The plan must include consideration of the following identified learning environments and the instructional tasks: - Identify all human resources and indicate their roles in supporting the student. - Develop a timeline for implementation including time required to assess effectiveness of this intervention. - How do you intend to use these tools and strategies to support student performance? - What training does the student and staff need for successful use of these tools? - How will the effectiveness of this intervention be measured?
+- 1. Completed SETT framework (can be in a table format, matrix format or narrative).
+Each person should complete the SETT framework categories and then as a group a consolidated framework will be compiled and posted.
+One person should be designated to compile and post. - 2.
+Provide a well organized report (or set of mini reports) that you would take with you to a IST/ELL/IEP committee planning meeting (i.e., attendance, grades, samples of student work, write up of concerns with student work, behavior, what you have tried, what strategies have worked and what hasn't worked etc... in your class-this information is provided in the Anna documentation.
+Each person needs to develop a report.
+What else might you include?
+Consider what you would take to a parent meeting and or what you would want to see as a parent of a student. - 3.
+Complete a plan for implementing Universal Design (UD) strategies and assistive technology tools for this student in each of your content areas (e.g., the content areas each of you have identified hypothetically).
+The plan must include consideration of the following identified learning environments and the instructional tasks2: - Identify all human resources and indicate their roles in supporting the student. - Develop a timeline for implementation including time required to assess effectiveness of this intervention. - How do you intend to use these tools and strategies to support student performance? - What training does the student and staff need for successful use of these tools? - How will the effectiveness of this intervention be measured?